 BUSI 6930G MBA Research Project II.
 This course is a continuation of the MBA Research Project I. Students in this course are required to make satisfactory progress in their research and provide regular updates on their progress to their advisor.
 This course may be taken concurrently with BUSI 6940G MBA Research Project III with permission of the graduate program director.
 The student will receive a grade of either pass or fail.
 3 cr.

-BUSI 6660G Impact of Technology on the Supply Prerequisite: BUSI 6920G or special permission of the
+Prerequisite: BUSI 6920G or special permission of the graduate program director.